Tanya Oxtoby: Coaching career

 In 2007, Oxtoby was appointed assistant coach of the Football West National Training Centre.
 During 2008, she was appointed Western Australia women's Under-15 coach.

 In July 2012, Oxtoby was appointed manager and head coach of English FA Women's Premier League Northern Division club Nottingham Forest, a role she combined with playing for Doncaster in the FA WSL.
 In August 2013, Oxtoby accepted a coaching role with the reserve team of WSL club Notts County Ladies, before she returned to Australia.

 After returning home to Australia in 2014 to the club she captained, Oxtoby become the assistant coach for Perth Glory Women.
 She helped guide the Glory to the Premiers plate winning the league, and their first ever grand final appearance.
 During this period, she also set up Tanya Oxtoby Football Coaching, her own coaching and mentoring business for female footballers.
 She also spent 18 months working with the Australian under 20 team, as an assistant coach and video analyst.

 Following a successful stint with back in Australia, she then moved back to Notts County Ladies in early 2016 as their Director of Development and first team assistant coach, and become Head of Women's Football and Futsal at the University of Nottingham.

 In 2017, Oxtoby was recruited by Birmingham City Ladies to become an assistant coach with a focus on out of possession with the first team in the Women's Super League.
 Oxtoby was then recruited at the Talent Identification and Transition Manager for English Colleges Women's National Team, a position she held for two years.
-She also served as lifestyle advisor for Team GB Goal Ball, a Paralympic sport.
+She also served as lifestyle advisor for ParalympicsGB's Goalball team.